13 Netflix TV Shows to Inspire Travel

 While I await my next adventure I’ve been digging into shows that spark my love of travel.
 As nearly everyone has Netflix now, it’s a great way to see a lot of the world from the comfort of your own home.
 This Netflix tv show list I believe will inspire you to travel.
 Most of these for the PG-13+ crowd, but there are a few that are more geared towards the Netflix kids show audience.
 They are all currently available on Netflix.
+And if you’re looking for movies on Netflix to watch, I’ve got you there too.

 Netflix TV Shows List for Travel